 What is Disney World’s Magic Kingdom?

 Disney World’s Magic Kingdom park in Orlando was the original and first Disney theme park built in Florida.
-MK was designed to mirror, and improve on, the original Disneyland.
+Magic Kingdom was designed to mirror, and improve on, the original Disneyland.
 When Walt Disney built Disneyland, he found funds were short, meaning land and space was limited.

 Shortly after Disneyland opened in California, people began quickly buying up the surrounding land to build hotels, restaurants, and other businesses, to make some money off the Disneyland traffic.
 While this greatly benefitted these business owners, it boxed Disneyland in, making future expansion much more difficult.

 Additionally, Disneyland, while created to be extravagant and perfect, was done on a very tight budget.
-Due to these issues and mixed with the money from the success of Disneyland, Walt sought out to begin another theme park, one with a big budget, and lots of space.
+Due to these issues, Walt sought out to begin another theme park, one with a big budget, and lots of space.

 Walt purchased around 43 square miles of Florida swamp land, and Disney World’s Magic Kingdom was born.